What Is The Difference Between A Single and Double Stage Intake Grille

 A single stage grille can handle a max average air speed of 6m/sec before they become ineffective.
 We work on an average of 3.5-4.5 m/sec for safety.

-Single stage intake grille cross section
+Single stage grille inner view

 The green arrows signify air in and the red signify air out.